cgbuen/deb-moov/README.md

 ## Instructions

-1. In this project's compose.yml, update the entrypoint to use the name of the workspace project folder you want to run
+1. In this project's compose.yml, update the volume so that the left side of the colon is the path to the project folder that you want to run
 2. Run `docker compose up -d`
 3. Run `docker exec deb-moov-app-1 cat /etc/hosts`
 4. Copy all the moov-generated hostnames to your machine's `/etc/hosts` file